Our Favorite Family Summer Activities in North Lake Tahoe

 This trailhead leads to several different trails ranging in length and ability.
 The path to my favorite lookout spot (pictured below) starts 0.5 mile from the trailhead at a flat area on the left hand side of the Glacier Way trail that looks like a small parking lot.
 Follow trail marker 20a on the left until you reach a large rock marking a panoramic view of Donner Lake.
 On occasion we have been lucky enough to come across patches of snow during our summer hikes along the Glacier Way Trail and enjoy an impromptu snowball fight.
-A parking lot and porta-potty are available at the trailhead.
+A parking lot is available at the trailhead.

 Mount Judah Loop Trail (moderate)